 Medical practices also vary in different cultures.
 Certain cultural practices (such as female genital mutilation Female Genital Mutilation Female genital mutilation is ritual removal of part or all of the external genitals.
 The female external genitals include the clitoris (a small bump on the female genitals that is sensitive... read more ) are so extreme they constitute abuse in the United States.
 However, certain folk remedies (such as coining and cupping Cupping Cupping (a manipulative and body-based practice) is used in traditional Chinese medicine.
 Cupping is believed to increase blood flow to the area on which a cup is placed, thereby improving healing... read more ) often cause bruises or minor burns that can look as though they are the result of severe corporal punishment but are not.

 Members of certain religious and cultural groups have sometimes failed to obtain treatment for a child who has a life-threatening disorder (such as diabetic ketoacidosis Diabetic ketoacidosis (DKA) Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more or meningitis Meningitis in Children Bacterial meningitis is a serious infection of the layers of tissue covering the brain and spinal cord (meninges).
 Bacterial meningitis in older infants and children usually results from bacteria... read more ), resulting in the child's death.
 Such failure is typically considered neglect regardless of the parents’ or caregivers’ intent.
 When children are ill and unhealthy, refusal of medical treatment often requires further investigation and sometimes legal intervention.
-Additionally, in the United States, certain people and cultural groups have increasingly been refusing to have their children vaccinated because they have concerns about safety or because of religious reasons (see Childhood Vaccination Concerns Childhood Vaccination Concerns Despite the strong vaccine safety systems in place in the United States, some parents remain concerned about the safety of childhood vaccines and the immunization schedule.
-These concerns have... read more ).
+Additionally, in the United States, certain people and cultural groups have increasingly been refusing to have their children vaccinated because they have concerns about safety or because of religious reasons (see Childhood Vaccination Concerns Childhood Vaccination Concerns Despite the strong vaccine safety systems in place in the United States, some parents remain concerned about the use and schedule of vaccines in children.
+These concerns can lead some parents... read more ).
 It is not clear whether this refusal of vaccination can legally be considered true medical neglect.